 In a smallish corner of East London we have a mammoth engineering feat, a stadium where once West Ham FC played and the site of a lost velodrome and also a cemetery, all built in the Victorian period as part of the huge growth in London and highlighting the ambition of the Victorians.

-Being a working cemetery there are many new (and gaudy) memorials but in amongst them there are separate mass graves containing civilians, teachers (bomb hit school) and fire watchers killed by WW2 bombing.
+Being a working cemetery there are many new (and gaudy) memorials but in amongst them there are separate mass graves containing civilians, teachers, auxiliary firemen, and fire watchers killed by WW2 bombing.
 There are a number of WW1 and WW2 Commonwealth War Grave memorials with one dedicated to the sea.
 In addition to Elizabeth Strider there is also the resting place of Carl Hans Lody who was executed at the Tower of London for spying in 1914, and a little away from his plot is a mass grave of other executed spies.
 Worthy of note are: Maurice Wagg of the USA Navy, who was awarded a Medal of Honour for his part in the rescue of the crew of the ‘SS Monitor’ (first ‘iron clad’) during the ‘American Civil War’.
 Also of note are Jack Warner (‘Dixon of Dock Green’) and Doris Waters who with her sister Elsie performed as ‘Gert and Daisy’ (The ‘Mel and Sue’ of the 30’s and 40’s).

 I went looking for a lost velodrome, which I found (but didn’t find) and discovered more about the rich history of this part of London which has not exactly been forgotten, but put to the back of our minds.